mayu-live/framework/lib/mayu/client/src/README.md

 This directory contains the browser-side runtime that:

-- opens a server patch stream,
+- opens a server command stream,
-- applies incoming DOM patches,
+- applies incoming command batches,
 - sends user callbacks/navigation/ping events back to the server,
 - reconnects and restores state when possible.